marcodpt/marcodpt.github.io/content/_index.md

 I enjoy to play guitar and listen classic rock.

-I like sports in general, but recently I am trainning triatlhon.
+I like sports in general, and recently I am trainning triatlhon.

 I am a decent chess player with some good performances in the local club.

-And my political views is libertarian.
+And my political stance is libertarian.

-So you can expect posts in this topics :).
+So you can expect posts in these topics :).